Hot Dip Galvanizing

 You will see galvanizing used in everyday life from electrical pylons, architectural steelwork, handrails and stairwells to garden gates and garage doors.

-In some environments galvanized steel has been known to last over 50 years.
+In some environments, galvanised steel has been known to last over 50 years.

 Galvanizing Surfaces

-The galvanizing process is frequently used for corrosion protection where access for maintenance will be difficult when the structure is in operation.
+The galvanising process is frequently used for corrosion protection, where access for maintenance will be difficult when the structure is in operation.

 An example of this is Railway overhead gantries.

-Other examples of widespread use includes motorway gantries, lamp posts, parapets and handrails.
+Other examples of widespread use include motorway gantries, lamp posts, parapets and handrails.

-It is possible to over paint these items at a later stage in their life providing proper preparation and cleaning is conducted prior to overcoating.
+It is possible to overpaint these items at a later stage in their life, provided proper preparation and cleaning are conducted before overcoating.

 Cathodic Protection